Alvinella pompejana: Early development

-Although in situ observations are yet to be made of Alvinella pompejana's early development, experiments have been conducted in order to hypothesise the embryonic and early stages of this polychaete's life.
+Although in situ observations are yet to be made of Alvinella pompejana's early development, experiments have been conducted in order to hypothesize the embryonic and early stages of this polychaete's life.

-Embryos of the Pompeii worm are unable to tolerate both low and high temperatures, only developing in temperatures higher than 2 °C and lower than 20 °C. At 2 °C, the temperature of the abyssal sea, embryos enter a state of arrested development and at 20 °C the embryos die.
-Thus, they must not develop in hydrothermal vent colonies as temperatures much higher than 20 °C are achieved in this habitat.
+Embryos of the Pompeii worm are unable to tolerate both low and high temperatures, only developing in temperatures higher than 2 °C and lower than 20 °C. At 2 °C, the temperature of the abyssal sea, embryos enter a state of arrested development and, at 20 °C, the embryos die.
+Therefore, they cannot develop in hydrothermal vent colonies as temperatures by these vents are typically much higher than 20 °C.

 Both in vitro and in situ incubation supported the hypothesis that embryonic development within an adult colony is impossible.
 To test their theory, researchers placed embryos in 3 areas, (I1) at the base of the chimney, (I2) in a Riftia pachyptila colony and (I3) in an adult colony.
 Results are presented in the below table with the highest survival and development rate coming from the (I1) and (I2) placements.
-It is also important to note that although the max temperature directly next to the (I3) incubator was 17 °C, temperatures as high as 27 °C were recorded 20 cm away.
+Although the max temperature directly next to the (I3) incubator was 17 °C, temperatures as high as 27 °C were recorded 20 cm away.